Why Injection Molding is Better

 Advantages of Injection Molding

 Modular screen media needs to be consistent in its construction throughout the panel in order to withstand the harsh forces generated in mining operations.
 At Polydeck, injection molding was chosen as the highest quality option.
 Other processes like casting produce inconsistent results and rely heavily on an operator monitoring the process.
-There is no means to effectively inspect the material for proper curing once the casting process begins.
+There are no means to effectively inspect the material for proper curing that is non-destructive once the casting process begins.
 For example, on rubber screen panels, under-vulcanization in the center or over-vulcanization of the outer skin reduces the performance of compression molded panels and therefore compromises screening efficiency.
-These irregularities led Mr. Freissle to choose injection molding instead for its consistency, durability, and overall quality versus competitive processes.
+These irregularities led Peter Freissle, Manfred's son, to choose injection molding instead for its consistency, durability, and overall quality versus competitive processes.

 Since the creation of the first prototype, Polydeck has continually been committed to research and development of products and methods that lower the overall cost per processed ton for its customers.
 This uncompromising approach has resulted in screen panels that produce consistent high-quality results every time.